RFK Jr.’s insurgent bid collides with issues over ballot access

 “I still think him being on the ballot isn’t a good thing for Biden,” said Sawyer Hackett, a senior Democratic strategist and former campaign aide.
 “Too much of a wild card, especially given Biden’s negatives.”

-Some Republican strategists, meanwhile, are hopeful that Kennedy could make inroads in places where Biden is currently unpopular, like Michigan, another state American Values PAC is targeting.
+Some Republican strategists, meanwhile, are hopeful Kennedy could make inroads in places where Biden is currently unpopular, such as Michigan, another state American Values PAC is targeting.

-The looming Iowa caucus is also a potential factor for Kennedy and his ability to get more momentum as voting commences.
-If Trump’s standing is in question after caucus-goers vote, Kennedy could be seen as a viable alternative, some say.
+The upcoming Iowa caucus is also a potential factor for Kennedy and his ability to get more momentum as voting commences.
+If Trump’s standing is in question after caucusgoers vote, Kennedy could be seen as a viable alternative, some say.
 But for now, it’s a big if.